plone/training/docs/voltoaddons/02-block-edit.md

 to know:

-- In Volto, all actions that have a `request` field are treated as network requests and they will processed by the [Api] middleware.
+- In Volto, all actions that have a `request` field are treated as network requests, and they will be processed by the [Api] middleware.
-- That middleware will then trigger several new actions, derived from the main function and prefixed with its name: PENDING, SUCCESS and FAIL
+- That middleware will then trigger several new actions, derived from the main function and prefixed with its name: PENDING, SUCCESS, and FAIL
-- For each of these new actions we will reduce the state of the store to something that makes sense: first of all, we want to store different information for each requested URL, then we want to store information according to the triggered action: loading state, error information or the final result.
+- For each of these new actions, we will reduce the state of the store to something that makes sense: first, we want to store different information for each requested URL, then we want to store information according to the triggered action: loading state, error information or the final result.
-- In all cases we're using object spreads as a pattern to quickly redefine some of the values inside the make store object.
+- In all cases, we're using object spreads as a pattern to quickly redefine some values inside the make store object.

 Finally, register the add-on reducer.
 In `src/index.js`'s default export: